-Doctoral programs-of-courses total at least 90 hours of graduate credit; these consist of at least 60 hours of graduate coursework and up to 30 hours of dissertation or other political science research credit.
-The Department require students to offer two political science fields.
+Doctoral programs of courses total at least 90 hours of graduate credit; these consist of at least 60 hours of graduate coursework and up to 30 hours of dissertation or other political science research credit.
+The PhD program in political science requires students to offer two political science fields.
 Students take at least five courses in their first field and four in their second field.
-Students can opt to take two fields plus either a third minor field or an interdisciplinary field-of-study; if they do not take a third field or area of study, students normally take three courses outside their first and second field.
-Applicants with a prior Masters degree from an accredited university may transfer credit for up to 30 hours towards their NIU program-of-courses.
+Students can opt to take two fields plus either a third minor field or an interdisciplinary field of study; if they do not take a third field or area of study, students normally take three courses outside their first and second fields.
+Applicants with a prior master's degree from an accredited university may transfer credit for up to 30 hours towards their NIU program of courses.

-While some Ph.D. students work full-time in public-service jobs (current students include a city manager, a city planner, municipal attorney, a NTSB senior investigator, and a police lieutenant) and take classes as part-time students, other Ph.D. students are full-time graduate students.
-Most full-time Ph.D. students also serve as graduate assistants.
-Some work as teaching assistants in the Department of Political Science; TA work (20 hours/week) includes a variety of duties, such as assistance in computer labs, discussion leader in large undergraduate American government courses, to (for senior Ph.D. students) teaching independent sections of upper-division undergraduate courses.
+While some PhD students work full-time in public-service jobs (current students include a city manager, a city planner, municipal attorney, a National Transportation Safety Board (NTSB) senior investigator, and a police lieutenant) and take classes as part-time students; other PhD students are full-time graduate students.
+Most full-time PhD students also serve as graduate assistants.
+Some work as teaching assistants in the Department of Political Science; TA work (20 hours/week) includes a variety of duties, such as assistance in computer labs, discussion leader in large undergraduate American government courses, to (for senior PhD students) teaching independent sections of upper-division undergraduate courses.
 Such teaching experience constitutes crucial experience, preparing the doctoral student for a university teaching career.
-The current TA stipend in the Department is $967/month, and includes a full tuition scholarship.
-Many other doctoral students have worked as research assistants, particularly at NIU's Social Science Research Institute.
-This kind of experience can also be an excellent introduction to organized research for the student's scholarly career.
-The stipend for research assistantships at SSRI are typically higher than in the department, and also carry a full tuition scholarship.
+The current TA stipend in the department is $1,314/month, and includes a full tuition scholarship.

 Courses outside the first and second fields